Skip to Content

 Nectarines, Peaches, Plums, and Persimmons

 One drawback is that these fruits are pretty sugary, so you must consider this if you wish to feed them to your dog.
 However, they would be okay to give as an energy booster while out on a long walk or during excessive play.
+They can also interfere with the absorption of zinc and other essential nutrients.

 Do not feed the pit or seeds to avoid poisoning, choking, and possible digestive obstructions.